 The Festival idea originated in 2006 with SikhNet’s recognition of the immense popularity and creativity of video postings sites like YouTube, and the need for youth to get involved in media and use their great creativity to better communicate the Sikh identity and values.
 Films styles have ranged from documentaries, comedies, action videos, plays, dramas, spoofs, animations, rap songs, and reenactments.
 The subject matter has covered things relating to Sikhi like personal journeys, interviews of inspiring people, researching an aspect of Sikhi, discrimination against Sikhs, difficulty of maintaining the Sikh identity, remembering and respecting Sikh history, honesty, Sikhs role/identity in the modern world, conquering the mind, female infanticide, living the Sikh discipline, fearlessness and sacrifice, and relevent Sikh issues and politics.
 Entrants to the film festival have spanned across the world: USA, Canada, England, India, Australia, New Zealand, Italy, Germany, Thailand, and Scotland.

-The third year of doing a theme, this year’s theme was ‘Uncommon Courage’.
+The second year of doing a theme, this year’s theme was ‘Uncommon Courage’.
 This theme is about unsung heroes, untold stories, ordinary people doing extraordinary things.
 SikhNet received 25 films from young Sikh directors in India, United States, Canada, the United Kingdom and Australia.
 This year the SikhNet judges took the popular vote into consideration which helped decide the winners.

 A break away year we introduced a few new elements to the festival.
 The theme was ‘OnKAUR: Focusing The Lense On Sikh Women’.
 This year’s Film Festival received 37 submissions which were of very impressive and competitive quality.
 We were very impressed, thankful and inspired with the films this year.
 Very notably we introduced a voting system on facebook where the audience decides the winners.